THE 2027 REUNION - NEWS

 THE COURAGEOUS GRACE

-At our 2020 reunion, The President, David Wixon, delivered grace before the reunion dinner and unveiled The Courageous Grace.
+At our 2020 reunion, our then President, David Wixon, delivered grace before the reunion dinner and unveiled The Courageous Grace.
 It has now been adopted as the precursor to all our reunion dinners and many have asked for this to be made public: We are pleased to show it below for you.

 God of atom, God of steel, God of spanners (in brackets wheel),